St Conan's Kirk

 Campbell began building a small cruciform church here in 1881, situated where the nave of the current church stands.
 This was complete by 1886.
 But it was not long before Campbell decided to create something far more elaborate and grandiose.
 In 1907 he began a much larger, more ornate building, and entirely rebuilt the earlier structure.
 Campbell died in 1914 and the work was carried on by his sister Helen.
 Then she died in 1927, so it was not until 1930 that the building was finally consecrated.

 For a start, no workmen were brought in from outside; all work was performed locally.
 And no stone for the church was quarried; rather, boulders were found on the slopes of the hill above the loch, rolled down the hill to the building site, and shaped on the spot.
 And Campbell served as his own architect, designing a completely unique building that defies ordinary styles of description.
-The kirk is heavy on Romanesque style, but uses both early and late examples of both, and mixes in other completely unrelated styles to create something completely unique and unsual.
+The Kirk is heavy on Romanesque style, but uses both early and late examples of both, and mixes in other completely unrelated styles to create something completely unique and unusual.
 How unique?
 Well, rumour persists that Campbell intentionally included examples of every type of church architecture ever found in Scotland.
 That includes a group of standing stones set up at the church gates.

 The Bruce Chapel